How To Pay Off Your Mortgage: I Have Paid Off A Mortgage Early Several Times

 Paying off your mortgage early is great, but it’s not the only thing that matters.
 Before throwing every extra dollar at your loan, make sure you’re covering other priorities.
 High-interest debt, like credit cards, should always come first.

 If you’re paying 20% interest on a credit card but only saving 5% on mortgage interest, you’re losing money in the long run.
 Building an emergency fund is another must.
-Without savings, you could end up needing to take on debt again when unexpected expenses pop up.

 Investing is also something to think about, if your mortgage has a low interest rate, putting extra money into assets with higher returns could make more sense.
-The goal isn’t just to be debt-free, but to be financially secure in the best way possible.

 Automate Your Payments (Make It Foolproof)

 The easiest way to stay consistent with extra payments is to automate everything.
 If you have to manually decide each month whether to send more toward your mortgage, it’s easy to push it off.
-Setting up automatic transfers ensures you stay on track.

-That could be an extra $100 a month or rounding up every payment, automation removes the guesswork.
 Most banks allow you to schedule extra principal payments, and you can set them up to happen right after payday so the money is gone before you even notice.

-Don’t Set It And Forget It: 20 Bills That Should Not Be on Autopay
+Related: Don’t Set It And Forget It: 20 Bills That Should Not Be on Autopay

 Stay Motivated: Track Progress & Celebrate Wins

 Paying off a mortgage early takes time, but staying motivated makes a huge difference.
 Creating a visual tracker like a chart or spreadsheet lets you see how far you’ve come.
-Watching the loan balance drop month after month is more powerful than most people realize.

 Celebrating small wins along the way keeps the momentum going.
 Every time you hit a new milestone, $10,000 paid down, five years shaved off, or an extra lump sum payment, it’s worth recognizing.